skydome20/crawler_CIA_CREST/README.md

 The next step is to decide pages where you want to search.

-For example, you want to check the titles of documenets in the top 10 pages:
+For example, you want to check documenets about "secret letter" in the top 10 pages:

 ```
 your.query = 'secret letter'